okilker/cloudfoundry-apps/README.md

-- Edit manifest.yml to include the service instance we created so that the application binds to the instance.
+- Edit the manifest.yml file to include the service instance you created so that the application binds to the instance.
-Just add
+Add `appd443` to the services section:

 ```
   services:
     - appd443
 ```

-so `manifest.yml` will look like
+The `manifest.yml` file will resemble:

 ```
 ---